Document history

 snapshots beginning at the time of the schema update.

-Impacts on storage and latency
+Impacts on storage, latency, and indexing

 Is this article helpful?